-For example, instead of buying stock in an individual company, you would invest in an index fund, which is a type of mutual fund that holds a variety of stocks tracked to a certain index, such as the S&P 500.
+For example, instead of buying stock in an individual company, you would invest in an index fund, which is a type of mutual fund or exchange-traded fund (ETF) that holds a variety of stocks tied to a certain index, such as the S&P 500.

-Unsystematic risk is unique to a particular company, industry, or place (for example, a CEO is implicated in a corruption scandal, sending a corporation’s stock plummeting, or new regulations pass that threaten the future of a certain industry in one country.
+Unsystematic risk is unique or idiosyncratic to a particular company, industry, or place.
+Let’s say hypothetically, for example, a CEO is implicated in a corruption scandal, sending a corporation’s stock plummeting, or new regulations pass that threaten the future of a certain industry in one country.

 You can’t guarantee against the possibility of loss completely—after all, risk is inherent in investing.
 But spreading your assets out reduces your vulnerability because your money is distributed across areas that aren’t likely to react in the same way to the same occurrence.

-How to Diversify Your Investment Portfolio
+How to Diversify an Investment Portfolio

-To attain a diversified portfolio, it’s important to invest in a variety asset classes, based on your available capital and risk tolerance.
-It’s also important to spread investments out within each class.
+To attain a diversified portfolio, it’s important to partake in asset allocation, or invest in a variety asset classes, based on your available capital and risk tolerance.

-Stocks are the most common investment vehicle and one of the most volatile.
+Stocks are the most common investment vehicle and one famous for its volatility.
 Diversifying a stock portfolio starts with quantity.
-Instead of owning stock in just one company, a portfolio is is more insulated when it’s invested in several dozen, or even several hundred or thousand.
-Variety in the types of stocks you are selecting, is also an important factor.
+Instead of owning shares of just one company, a portfolio is more insulated when it’s invested in several dozen stocks, or even several hundreds or thousands, depending on the investor’s capabilities.

-But they don’t have a strong relationship.
-When stocks or bonds drop, real estate prices usually take much longer to follow.
+But they don’t always have such a strong relationship.
+When stocks or bonds drop, real estate prices can take much longer to follow.